DanielHarrod/AppTestStudio/README.md

 # AppTestStudio

-AppTestStudio is a automated development environment, it contains a builder, tester, and can simultaneously run multiple scripts at the same time.
-You can also build, test and run multiple scripts at the same time.
+AppTestStudio is a automated development environment, it contains a builder, tester, and can simultaneously run multiple scripts automating multiple apps.

 Install [NoxPlayer](https://www.bignox.com/)
 Install the app of your choice on the Nox player.